kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ### Q81
 One litre of _Hartmann’s solution_ contains

-	A. 154 mmol/l of sodium - F
+	A. 154 mmol/l of sodium
-	B. 5 mmol/l of glucose - F
+	B. 5 mmol/l of glucose
-	C. 130 mmol/l of chloride - F
+	C. 130 mmol/l of chloride
-	D. 10 mmol/l of calcium - F
+	D. 10 mmol/l of calcium
 	E. 5 mmol/l of potassium

 #### Answer: E. 5 mmol/l of potassium - TRUE